sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - Consider multiple options for each major design decision.
     - Comments Should Describe Thingsthat Aren’t Obvious from the Code

-- Spices
-    - Almost all are oil soluble and not water soluble
-    - Essential oil from them get mixed with Oil and then they can be discarded.
-This also means all spice poweders at end and not cook them, Whole spices to be added to oil.
-    - Cut out all liquid calaries or liquid having sugar in it like switch to water,black tea/coffee, salt lime soda
-    - Everyone experience flavours uniquely.
-    - No two people enjoy the same dish in same way

 - Buy now pay later
     - They charge double of what credit card charges from Merchant/retailer.
     - Threatening to Banks and Credit card companies